ROCm/rocDecode/docs/how-to/using-rocdecode.rst

 callbacks return a failure, it is propagated back to the application so the decoding can be ended gracefully.

-4. Query decode capabilities
+Query decode capabilities
 ====================================================

 The ``rocDecGetDecoderCaps()`` API allows you to query the capabilities of the underlying hardware video decoder.
-Decoder capabilities usually include supported codecs, maximum resolution, and bit-depth.
+Decoder capabilities usually include supported codecs, maximum resolution, and bit depth.

 The following pseudo-code illustrates the use of this API.
 The application handles the error appropriately for non-supported decoder capabilities.